Petitioners who want to apply for the Supplemental Nutrition Assistance Program (SNAP) must meet strict eligibility requirements set by each state.

 The program may also reject an applicant with a history of food stamp fraud.
 The program requires beneficiaries to follow strict rules regarding who can receive benefits and how to use them.
 Beneficiaries who violate these rules and/or attempt to defraud the program may be flagged in the system.
 This will lead to a temporary or permanent ban from the program.

 Furthermore, applicants with drug felonies on their records do not qualify for SNAP benefits in certain states, such as West Virginia and South Carolina.
-Indiana previously had a lifetime ban on SNAP benefits for drug felons but recently lifted the ban, which will take effect in 2020.
+Indiana previously had a lifetime ban on SNAP benefits for drug felons but recently lifted the ban.
 Some states require drug felons to complete drug tests and pass certain programs to qualify.